swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

 unicast and multicast asynchronous sequences.
 The difference between a unicast and multicast asynchronous sequence is if they allow multiple iterators to be created. `AsyncStream` does support the creation of multiple iterators and it does handle multiple consumers correctly.
-On the other hand `AsyncThrowingStream` also supports multiple iterators but does `fatalError` when more than one iterator has to suspend.
+On the other hand, `AsyncThrowingStream` also supports multiple iterators but does `fatalError` when more than one iterator has to suspend.
 The original proposal states: